Adaptive ratchets and the evolution of molecular complexity: Ratchet evolution of code length

-\paragraph{Adaptive tinkering and functional alterations.} Around the strong-driving ML point $\ell^*$, the ratchet dynamics of the code length becomes diffusive ($|v_e | \ll v_{\rm tot}$), as in near-neutral evolution, but the diffusion rate is adaptively enhanced ($v_{\rm tot} \gg 2 \nu$, Fig.~3F).
+Around the strong-driving ML point $\ell^*$, the ratchet dynamics of the code length becomes diffusive ($|v_e | \ll v_{\rm tot}$), as in near-neutral evolution, but the diffusion rate is adaptively enhanced ($v_{\rm tot} \gg 2 \nu$, Fig.~\ref{fig:fig4}F).
 These characteristics define a ratchet regime of adaptive tinkering at large code length.
 The range of this regime is given by the width of the potential peak $\Psi(\ell)$, which is defined as the r.m.s. variation $\Delta \ell$ around $\ell^*$ and can be computed from the curvature of the evolutionary potential.
-We find a broad regime of adaptive tinkering, $\Delta \ell \sim \ell^*$ with a proportionality factor of order 1 (Fig.~4D, Methods).
+We find a broad regime of adaptive tinkering, $\Delta \ell \sim \ell^*$ with a proportionality factor of order 1 (Fig.~\ref{fig:fig5}D, Appendix~\ref{app_C}).
 Rapid diffusion and broad length distributions are specific effects of adaptive ratchets.
 For evolution in a single-valued fitness landscape $F (\ell) = F_r (\ell) - c_0 \ell$, the diffusion rate at the peak is bounded by the neutral rate, $v^*_{\rm tot} \leq 2 \nu$.
-Moreover, if $F_r$ is a power of $\ell$, length fluctuations around the peak scale as $\Delta \ell \sim (\ell^*)^{1/2}$ (Methods).
+Moreover, if $F_r$ is a power of $\ell$, length fluctuations around the peak scale as $\Delta \ell \sim (\ell^*)^{1/2}$ (Appendix~\ref{app_C}).

 Together, the turnover of recognition code includes point mutations at rates $u_+^* \sim \kappa \mu$ and length changes at rates $v^*_{\rm tot} \sim \kappa \nu$, both of which are tuned by the seascape of target changes.
 Thus, by adaptive tinkering, recognition sites rapidly scan sequence space while their function is maintained.
 This enhances the probability of evolving functional refinements (for example, more specific target binding by epistatic interactions between sequence units) and of adopting new functions (examples are overlapping binding sites in bacteria~\cite{kovacikova2001overlapping,haycocks2016unusually}).
 Evolutionary paths of recognition sites can also end with loss of function.
-Fig.~S4 shows examples of such trajectories, where instabilities causing loss of function occur at different length scales.
+(Appendix~C, Fig.~C2).
 Short functional sites can be lost because they cannot keep up with a moving target of high $\kappa$; for longer sites, entropic forces and the cost of complexity can conspire to decrease $\Delta G$ and $\ell$.
 We conclude that adaptive ratchets evolve a transient gain of molecular complexity, which can be locked in by additional functions or is exposed to pruning.